 DO YOU ¿ YOGA | A STARTER PACK

-Speaking of stretches, I recently started getting into a daily yoga routine.
-And since I am a total newbie and can barely hold any proper poses, I’ve found it really helpful to just embrace the fact that I am a total newbie that can barely hold any of the proper poses.
+…speaking of ‘stretches’, I recently started getting into a daily yoga routine.
+And since I am a total yoga newbie that can barely hold any proper poses, I’ve found it really helpful to just embrace the fact that I am a total newbie that can barely hold any of the proper poses.

 Because once you let yourself be ok with not being currently awesome at something you plan on slowly trying to get better at, that thing—and the process of fractionally improving each day—becomes a whole lot more enjoyable and doable.